rchakode/realopinsight/README.md

 RealOpInsight Ultimate is a web-based business service monitoring tool allowing advanced aggregation and correlation of monitoring events on top of existing systems, including Nagios®, Zabbix®, ManageEngine OpManager®, Pandora FMS®, Zenoss®, Icinga®, op5®, Centreon®, Shinken®, GroundWork®, and more.

-RealOpInsight Workstation is released under the terms of GPLv3 License.
+RealOpInsight is released under the terms of GPLv3 License.
 See the LICENSE file.

-RealOpInsight Workstation is released under the terms of GPLv3 License.
-Prior to the installation, you may need to read and agree the license offer.

 INSTALLATION